dissemin/dissemin/doc/sphinx/api.rst

 ---------------------------

 When the DOI or the Dissemin ID are not known, it is possible to retrieve a paper by title, authors and publication date.
-This is done by posting a JSON object encoding this medatata to https://dissem.in/api/query, as follows::
+This is done by posting a JSON object encoding this metadata to https://dissem.in/api/query, as follows::

     curl -H "Content-Type: application/json" -d '{"title":"Refining the Conceptualization of an Important Future-Oriented Self-Regulatory Behavior: Proactive Coping", "date":"2009-07-01","authors":[{"first":"Stephanie Jean","last":"Sohl"},{"first":"Anne","last":"Moyer"}]}' https://dissem.in/api/query